nkabrown/byways/README.md

 3. Add the line `export * from './router';` to `lib-esm/vanilla.js`.

+4. Point the Rollup bundler to the vanilla js entry point in line 34 of `rollup.config.js` change `lib-esm/index.js` to `lib-esm/vanilla.js`.

-4. Run `npm run bundle` to create bundled vanilla js files in the `_bundles` directory.
+5. Run `npm run bundle` to create bundled vanilla js files in the `_bundles` directory.